-- 1. Seminar participation, both individual analyses of exercise and cases as well as participation in discussions, will make up 30% of the total grade, while the exam will make up 70%.
-To pass the course, both grades-that of the exam and class participation-must be at least "Pass" ("Aprobado"). - 2.
-In the case of failing the course, the participation grade will carry over to the September exam, meaning that the September exam will again make up 70% of the overall grade for the course.
-Consequently, failing the seminars implies repeating the course during the next academic year. - 3.
-Passing grades from either seminar participation or exams will not carry over into future academic years. - 4.
-The will be no exceptions to these rules.
+- 1. The seminar evaluation will account for 30% of the total grade, while the exam will account for 70%.
+To pass the course, both grades-that of the exam and seminars-must be at least "Pass" (5 out of 10). - 2.
+The seminar grade cannot be made up. - 3.
+Students who fail to pass the final can make it up.
+The make up will be in May and will also account for 70% of the total grade.
+Which day the make-up will be will be announced during the course. - 4.
+Passing grades from either seminar or exams will not carry over into future academic years. - 5.
+There will be no exceptions to these rules.